kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 ## Drawbacks

 Adding compatibility constraint support to the scheduler increases the
 complexity of the DRA scheduling logic.
-The new fields must be evaluated for
-every device candidate during every scheduling cycle that involves DRA
-resources, which adds latency and memory overhead.

 ## Alternatives